 While Davidson has covered local preps for more than 25 years, Finnerty fell into it some 10 years ago because he was a parent and coach who was frustrated with Roseville area preps coverage.
 As such, he brings a different perspective to his coverage.

 “I understand the heat that coaches can take, and I can understand the frustrations that parents experience.
 I have been on both sides,” Finnerty said.

 Davidson and Finnerty’s show will be the only one to focus on teams throughout the California Interscholastic Federation Sac-Joaquin Section.
 It’s the second-largest section in the state, with 197 schools and 130,000 student athletes, according to the section’s website.

 Our Capitol Alert Insider app is designed for those who make their living tied to state politics, or are intensely interested.
 As such, it’s a separate subscription product from The Bee and sacbee.com, available at the Google Play store for those with Android devices, or the App Store for those with iPhones and iPads.

 While it packages some things that are part of The Bee’s political coverage – such as our Capitol Alert and State Worker news blogs, and other news reported by our Capitol Bureau – it also includes data, opinion and information not available to the general reader.

-“This kind of California campaign finance information has never been available for mobile (devices) before,” said Bee reporter and data journalist Jim Miller.• Early access to the embargoed Field Poll is provided, along with the statistical tabulations prepared exclusively for the Insider app.
+“This kind of California campaign finance information has never been available for mobile (devices) before,” said Bee reporter and data journalist Jim Miller.

 Our goal for this app is to provide convenience to those as connected to the Capitol as to their phones or tablets.
 For insiders (or those who want to be), it packages quick access to valuable information.